coda/packs-sdk/docs/guides/basics/parameters.md

 # Accept input with parameters

 The primary mechanism for passing data from the user or document into your Pack is via parameters.
 You define the parameters in your code and the user fills them with values when they use your Pack.
-The same parameters are used for formulas, actions, and sync tables.
+The same parameter mechanism is used by formulas, actions, and sync tables.

 [View Sample Code][samples]{ .md-button }